videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Starting the Processor

-To start processsing a video stream you will need `MediaStram` which you want to process and `config` which should be used from processing.
-When the required parameters are passed to the processor, it will return `MediaStream`.
+To initiate the processing of a video stream, you need to provide a `MediaStream` that you want to process and a `config` to be used for processing.
+Once these parameters are passed to the processor, it will return a `MediaStream`.

-1. **MediaStream** : [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) is just a video stream which is being capture from the camera.
-You can use the `createCameraVideoTrack` to create a `MediaStream`.
+1. **MediaStream** : [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) is essentially a video stream captured from the camera.
+You can use the `createCameraVideoTrack` method to generate a `MediaStream`.
 2. **config** : This object accepts `type` and `imageUrl` property. `type` property accepts filter type `image` or `blur`. `imageUrl` is the path of the image and it will be ignored on `blur` filter type.

-   **NOTE** : If you want to display specific background image, do make sure it is uploaded on CDN.
+   **NOTE** : If you intend to display a specific background image, make sure it is uploaded on a CDN.

 ```js
 // Import package